 tissue toughness in meat are both fluorescent, emitting blue-white light

-(fading) proceeds from the outside to the inside of a connective tissue
+proceeds from the outside to the inside of a connective tissue fibre, the

-and fibre diameter is correlated with tensile strong.
-Finally, with
+fibre diameter is correlated with tensile strong.
+Finally, with luck holding

-one of the dominant cross-links at the molecular level (it can make even
+of the dominant cross-links at the molecular level (it can make even a

 SLIDE 17.
 A probe plus depth detector (as in slide 3) can be